If you spend quite a number of hours on Facebook, Twitter or any social networking sites, I’m sure you’ve stumbled-upon social media contests before.

 When a contest is run effectively it is a great way to build a strong following.
 People might not know about a brand or a business until they have heard about it after their family, friends and social cliques share them – and a contest would definitely help them do just that.

-Building a community is definitely a strong point to bring up when talking about the benefits of a contest.
+Building a community is definitely a strong point to bring up when talking about the benefits of social media contests.
 To think about it, businesses spend so much time building communities in their local neighborhood.

 With social media contests the way it is today, contestants are often urged to voice out and tell their friends and family about it.
 It almost feels like businesses today are not building their own communities, but simply getting accepted by their audience’s respective communities.
 And that’s important, unintrusive and extremely valuable.